NeneAmano/qcpll-engagement/README.md

 - jQuery
 - OpenAI API

-And some more libraries or plugins that I probably forgot.
+And some more libraries and plugins that I probably forgot.

 We based the sentiment score of emojis to [Emoji Sentiment Ranking v1.0](https://kt.ijs.si/data/Emoji_sentiment_ranking/?emoji) and the remarks to [Emojipedia](https://emojipedia.org/).

 I also used this great tool [PHP Sentiment Analyzer](https://github.com/davmixcool/php-sentiment-analyzer) to understand and predict sentiments in a sentence using VADER (Valence Aware Dictionary and sentiment Reasoner).

-### Developers
+## Developers
+@n67h
+@eggwap
+@NeneAmano
+@Nabszx